Courses recommended by major departments and programs for students interested in exploring a particular major.

 - HIST 3351 Africa and the Middle East

-- NELC 0002 Intro to the Middle East
+- MELC 0002 Intro to the Middle East

 - PSCI 1140 Politics in the Contemporary Middle East